B.T. Dubbs

 The final portion of the test includes a 45 minute puppet performance by each tester in front of a panel of seven AP-certified proctors.
 The proctors assess

-“The puppetry test should not be taken lightly,” College Board representative Sharon Moore said.
+the tester’s ventriloquism ability, the puppet’s character development and the overall comedic effect of the performance.“The puppetry test should not be taken lightly,” College Board representative Sharon Moore said.
 “It’s as tough, if not tougher, than other Advanced Placement tests such as Chemistry or English Literature and Composition.”

 Although the test is said to be difficult, there is some skepticism to whether colleges will accept the AP credits of a student passing the puppetry test with a score of 3, 4 or 5.